Eristalis transversa

-Eristalis transversa, the transverse banded drone fly, is a common species of syrphid fly first officially described by Wiedemann in 1830.
+Eristalis transversa, the transverse banded drone fly, is a common species of hoverfly first officially described by Wiedemann in 1830.
 Hoverflies get their names from the ability to remain nearly motionless while in flight.
 The adults are also known as flower flies for they are commonly found around and on flowers, from which they get both energy-giving nectar and protein-rich pollen.
 The larvae are rat-tailed type but larvae of this specific species has not been reported.